Auroruaaa/cse15l-lab-reports/Lab_Repo1.md

   * This command can view the contents of a file.

-  * The output is an error since there is no pathname after `cat`, and thus it does not know whose contents to print.
-It keeps returning empty when pressing enter, and does not exist until you enter `ctrl + c`.
+  * This output is actually not an error.
+It reads data from standard input and writes them to standard output.
+You can put a pathname after `cat` to print the contents.

 2、 Using the command `cat` with a path to a directory as an argument

   ```
-  [user@beijie ~/lecture1]$ cd lab1
+  [user@beijie ~/lecture1]$ cat lab1

   cat: lab1: Is a directory